Link

 ☑️ Simple tests

-If it is not that means your pole pairs number is probably not good,, try changing it until you get exactly one rotation (or one rotation per second in velocity mode)
+If your motor does not spin exactly one rotation per second in velocity mode or does not do exactly one rotation in angle mode, this probably means that your pole pairs number is not good.
+Try changing it until you get exactly one rotation (or one rotation per second in velocity mode)

 Step 3.
 Closed-loop control - torque using voltage